 Java or JRE Version Numbers

 Java uses a bit different version numbers.
 All java versions first numbers is

-1 and actual major version numbers change according to release which is current
+1 actual major version numbers change according to release which is current

 8 .
 Example Java version number is like below.

 We have different methods to determine Java or JRE version in windows.
-First way is running
+The first way is running

-java command in command like with version information.
+java command in command line with version information.
 We will also provide